1. Introduction - the opening address, 1:1-10

 proeirhkamen (proeipon) perf. "we have already said" - we have previously said, said beforehand.
 The perfect expresses the idea that what Paul has said in the past applies to the present and for all time.

-parelabete (paralambanw) aor. "[what] you accepted" - [that which] your received.
+parelabete (paralambanw) aor. "[what] you accepted" - your received [let him be a curse].
 "Which you received" replaces the "which was preached to you" of v8.
 "What you received originally", Patterson; "the one you have already heard", Phillips

-c) Paul's motives, v10: The preachers of this "different gospel" had obviously implied that Paul was a "man-pleaser", someone who watered down the gospel message to make it easier to sell to the Gentiles, that is, he did not present the "full" gospel since it would undermine his success-rate.
+c) Paul's motives, v10: The preachers of this "different gospel" had obviously implied that Paul was a "man-pleaser", someone who watered down the gospel message to make it easier to sell to the Gentiles, ie., Paul did not present the "full" gospel since it would undermine his success-rate.
 So, Paul asks his readers if his words so far are those of a soft-sell preacher.
-This verse is possibly an aside and so best treated as a parenthesis, eg. "(Does this make you think now that ........)", Phillips.
+This verse is possibly an aside and so is best treated as a parenthesis, eg., "(Does this make you think now that ........)", Phillips.
 Paul presents a three part question, with each question expecting a negative answer, "No, of course I'm not trying to", followed by a conditional clause.

 anqrwpouV "men / human beings" - men.
 Here the sense is "anyone / human beings"; "am I engaged in rhetorical arguments designed to sway the crowds?", Martyn.